sjl/.plan/README.markdown

   at compile time, allowing us to run them by simply loading the code store with the contents of the precompiled array and firing off the main loop.
 This is a lot faster, and ends up saving a lot of consing too.

+* Did a bit more in the [ANCG][] book.
+Tried to use gnuplot to plot the data for a spectral RNG test and it was behaving poorly.
+The plot would open up under iTerm2, not have a Mac title bar or entry in the command-tab switcher, etc.  For my future self who's run into this shit again: the problem is that you're launching it from a tmux process that's been detached through a logout.